0x4d5a-ctf/Writeups/2019/Camp2019/licpwn_1/documentation/README.md

+## Comment by the author (0x4d5a)
+It turned out that this challenge was harder to solve then i expected.
+Thats quite unfortunate, since licpwn2 wasn't solved in the consequence.
+I've learned by lesson and won't do multi stage challenges anymore ;)

+Also it turned out that may teams got the correct IV, but didn't craft a valid license object since they missed the fact that the AES key is at the very beginning of the license file.
+That should've been made more clear.

 # licpwn stage1
 A simple/medium crypto challenge.
 The goal is to get the IV of the AES encryption method in order to serialize a forged object.
 The IV is the flag.
 Once a valid license object was sent, the WAR file is provided for stage2.

 ## Description
 The site offers a simple bootstrap webpage as shown below.
-It offers the user to buy some flags, but its acctually all about the licensing system.
+It offers the user to buy some flags, but its actually all about the licensing system.
 ![](home.png)

 Using the provided license the user receives the "redeaced" flag.
 But he got a valid license.